 ⚠WARNING: Use only propane LPG at a pressure of 37mbar.
-Never use appliances with a different working pressure by a Gas Safe registered operative.
-Contact your Park, Siting Agent or Gas Safe on 0800 408 5500 for a list of recommended Gas Safe Engineers.
+Never use appliances with a different working pressure

 Propane remains fully operational down to temperatures as low as -43 degrees.
 There are a variety of sizes and shapes of cylinders in which the gasses are stored.
 Consult your Park owner who will advise you the amount of gas needed based upon your holiday homes specification and your particular family or individual requirements.